prakhargaming/Data-Visualization-Web-Dev-Project/README.md

 -	Back end was developed using Flask, Python, PyTorch, NumPy, and OpenCV
 -	Machine learning/Data Visualization aspect was visualizing the second to last layer of the ResNet-50 network with the use of forward hooks and TSNE analysis

-To run this application, please follow these steps:
+To run this application, please follow these steps (please note, the data vizualization aspect will not work since the ML waterbirds dataset is not included in this repo):
 1)  Clone the repo
 2)  `cd` into the repo and input these commands: \
         ```bash